msgbot-utils/Naver_login/README.md

 # Naver_login
-This module for Naver login
+This module for Naver login in Rhino js

 # example
 ```js